churchers/vm-bhyve/README.md

     # pkg install grub2-bhyve

+If you want to run cloud images (e.g. OpenStack) and inject information into them at startup, you will need the cdrtools package:

+    # pkg install cdrtools

 Additionally, while not specifically required, dnsmasq can be used to provid DHCP services when vm-bhyve is configured to run NAT.